Sean Maguire

-He also starred in The Magicians on Syfy, The 100 on the CW, NBC’s Timeless as Ian Fleming, in The 7.39 playing Ryan alongside Olivia Colman, in the Snapchat series "Action Royale" and in the science fiction podcast series "Electric Easy".
+He also starred in The Magicians on Syfy, The 100 on The CW, NBC’s Timeless as Ian Fleming, in The 7.39 playing Ryan alongside Olivia Colman, in the Snapchat series Action Royale and in the science fiction podcast series Electric Easy.
 In 2023, he starred in the CBS hit show S.W.A.T., playing Joe.

 Career

-At age seven, Maguire played one of the many children in the "Every Sperm is Sacred" musical number in the 1983 film Monty Python's The Meaning of Life.
-In 1991 he played Simon in the BBC children's drama "Dodgem".
+At the age of seven, Maguire played one of the many children in the "Every Sperm is Sacred" musical number in the 1983 film Monty Python's The Meaning of Life.
+In 1991, he played Simon in the BBC children's drama Dodgem.
 In 1993, Maguire joined the cast of the British soap opera EastEnders playing Aidan Brosnan, a young Irish footballer playing for fictional side Walford F.C.
 In 1994, he left the show to take a starring role in the BBC drama series Dangerfield, playing Marty Dangerfield.
 He has also appeared in Holby City and Sunburn.